atk4/dsql/docs/expressions.rst

     // Produces: where :a between time_from and time_to

-Yet another curious use for the DSQL library is if you have certain object in your ORM define "Expressionable" interface.
-Then you can also use it within
+Yet another curious use for the DSQL library is if you have certain object in your ORM implementing :php:class:`Expressionable` interface.
+Then you can also use it within expressions:
-expressions:

 .. code-block:: php